zvooz/-BCKY/README.md

 The stocks for MC and OR I use in the portfolios are $LVMHF and $LRLCF instead of $MC.PA and $OR.PA because I'm too lazy to do currency conversions, although it is quite simple to get the exchange reate from IEX.

+This thing doesn't handle stock splits and portfolio rebalances, yet.
+I kinda have an idea of how it might be done, but I'm too lazy to do it for now.
+Luckily none of the companies in the portfolios have splits anytime soon as far as I know.

 There are more caveats, but I can't remember right now.
 I'm too tired.

 ### weighting